 The customer is involved at each stage of the qualification process of the tools and their Launch & Recovery Systems (LARS).
 Sea trials of prototype vehicles will take place in the next three months to test the new functionalities of the A18-M Autonomous Underwater Vehicle (AUV).
 Prototypes of the LARS and the Inspector 125 Unmanned Surface Vessel (USV) are currently undergoing sea trials to test all the required functionalities and to improve their operation.

-Market forecasts by Region, Platform, and Fitment.
-Market and Technology Overview, Country, Scenario, Covid-19 and Opportunity Analysis, and Leading Company Profiles
+Market forecasts by Region, by Technology, Application, Operation, Platforms, and by End-User.
+Technology and Market Overview, Events based Forecast, Opportunity Analysis, and Leading Companies Profiles

 Given the dimension of this programme and the expectations regarding its deliverables, Exail is manufacturing prototypes of each robotic autonomous system composing the Toolbox to verify the functionality and performance of the systems and to prepare for system qualification and acceptance by the customer, while respecting the overall schedule.